openmoko/openmoko-svn/src/target/gsm/README.txt

 1. GSMD api towards libgsmd
 	- provides api for other processes to interact with GSM subsystem
+	- is not documented and subject to change

 2. GSMD api towards vendor-specific plugins
 	- implement vendor-specific AT commands
+	- is not documented and will initially only support TI
+	- later, a Motorola plugin is planned.

 3. libgsmd api towards applications
 	- wraps GSMD-libgsmd api into C functions that can be used by applications
+	- will be documented and is supposed to be stable.

+3.1.
+Events

+The application registers callback handlers for events.  libgsmd can call these callback handlers at any given time.
+Events include "incoming call", "remote end hangup", ...

+3.2.
+Commands

+Commands have the form of command-reply.
+Usually they will be performed synchronously, i.e. the the caller will be blocked until a response to the command has been received.

+If this behaviour is not desired, a completion handler callback function can be registered.
+In this case, the function call will return immediately after the command has been sent to gsmd.
+Further incoming packets on the gsmd socket will be handled to libgsmd by calling lgsm_handle_packet().
+If one such packet is the response to a currently-executing command, the completion handler will be called from within lgsm_handle_packet().
+Matching of responses to requests is done by assigning a unique id to each request.  gsmd responses will have a matching id.

 code flow in gsmd: